plan-be/iode/CONTRIBUTE.md

 **IMPORTANT**: Do not forget to update the change log file of the current version.
 The change log files for each version are located in the directory doc/changes.

+# Create A Release

+## Before the release

+1. Replace "In development" in the last change log file (directory doc/changes) by "Release on <current date>".
+2. Commit your changes.
+3. Create an annotated tag on the new commit.
+The name of the tag is the name of the last change log file in doc/changes.
+The annotation should be something like "release <current date>".

+## Push The New Tag To Github

+1. Push the tag to Github: git push origin <tag_name>.
+2. Check that the pushed tag has triggered the Workflow `github-actions-release.yml` in the Github Actions.
+Wait until the end of the `build_and_release` job.
+3. Check on Github if the new release has been created.

+## After the release

+1. In the directory doc/changes, create a copy of the template.rst.inc file and named it as <next_version_tag>.rst.inc.
+2. Commit the new change log file.
+3. Create a Pull Request and push to master.

 # Github Actions

 The Github Actions workflows for IODE are defined in the directory ./.github/workflows.